crabcamp/lexrank/README.rst

     assemble_stopwords --source_dir directory_with_txt_files

-that replaces the default mapping by user-defined one.
+that replaces the default mapping.
 Note that names of .txt files are used as keys in `STOPWORDS` dictionary.

 Tests
 -----